Linear embeddings of $K_9$ are triple linked: Proof of the Main Theorem

-To obtain the orientation class of an oriented matroid $\mathcal{M}$, it suffices to reorient only on sets $A\subset E$ with $|A|\le \frac{1}{2}|E|$, since reorientation on $E\setminus A$ gives the same matroid as reorientation on $A$.
-There are $ \sum_{i=0}^4 {9\choose i} = 256$ such reorientation sets $A$.
-Since linear spatial graphs correspond to affine oriented matroids, and affine oriented matroids are acyclic, our program only tests acyclic oriented matroids for non-split 3-links.
-We let $\mathcal{A}_{\mathrm{cyclic}}$ denote the collection of subsets $A\subset E$ such that $_{-A}\mathcal{M}$ is cyclic.
+Since an oriented matroid induced by a linear spatial graph is acyclic, our program only tests the acyclic oriented matroids of OM$(9, 4)$ for non-split 3--links.
+For a given $\mathcal{M}$, we let $\mathcal{A}_{\mathrm{cyclic}}$ denote the collection of subsets $A\subset E$ such that $_{-A}\mathcal{M}$ is cyclic.
 These are sets $A$ as in Lemma \ref{cyclicreor}.